-Direct Observation of Tunneling and Nonlinear Self-Trapping in a single Bosonic Josephson Junction
+Direct Observation of Tunneling and Nonlinear Self-Trapping in a Single Bosonic Josephson Junction

-Michael Albiez,1 Rudolf Gati,1 Jonas Fölling,1 Stefan Hunsmann,1 Matteo Cristiani,2 and Markus K. Oberthaler1

-1Kirchhoff-Institut für Physik, Universität Heidelberg,

-Im Neuenheimer Feld 227, D-69120 Heidelberg, Germany

-2INFM, Dipartimento di Fisica E. Fermi, Largo Pontecorvo 3, I-56127 Pisa, Italy
+Michael Albiez, 1 Rudolf Gati, 1 Jonas Fölling, 1 Stefan Hunsmann, 1 Matteo Cristiani, 2 and Markus K. Oberthaler 1 Kirchhoff-Institut für Physik, Universität Heidelberg, Im Neuenheimer Feld 227, D-69120 Heidelberg, Germany 2 CNR-INFM, Dipartimento di Fisica E. Fermi, Università di Pisa, Largo B. Pontecorvo 3, I-56127 Pisa, Italy (Received 7 December 2004; published 27 June 2005)

-(Dated: December 8, 2004)

 We report on the first realization of a single bosonic Josephson junction, implemented by two weakly linked Bose-Einstein condensates in a double-well potential.
 In order to fully investigate the nonlinear tunneling dynamics we measure the density distribution in situ and deduce the evolution of the relative phase between the two condensates from interference fringes.
 Our results verify the predicted nonlinear generalization of tunneling oscillations in superconducting and superfluid Josephson junctions.
-Additionally we confirm a novel nonlinear effect known as macroscopic quantum self-trapping, which leads to the inhibition of large amplitude tunneling oscillations.
+Additionally, we confirm a novel nonlinear effect known as macroscopic quantum self-trapping, which leads to the inhibition of large amplitude tunneling oscillations.

-PACS numbers: 03.75.Lm,05.45.-a
+DOI: 10.1103/PhysRevLett.95.010402 PACS numbers: 74.50.+r, 03.75.Lm, 05.45.-a

 Tunneling through a barrier is a paradigm of quantum mechanics and usually takes place on a nanoscopic scale.
 A well known phenomenon based on tunneling is the Josephson effect [1] between two macroscopic phase coherent wave functions.
-This effect has been observed in different systems such as two superconductors separated by a thin insulator [2] and two reservoirs of superfluid Helium connected by nanoscopic apertures [3, 4].
-In this letter we report on the first successful implementation of a bosonic Josephson junction consisting of two weakly coupled Bose-Einstein condensates in a macroscopic double-well potential.
+This effect has been observed in different systems such as two superconductors separated by a thin insulator [2] and two reservoirs of superfluid helium connected by nanoscopic apertures [3,4].
+In this Letter we report on the first successful implementation of a bosonic Josephson junction consisting of two weakly coupled Bose-Einstein condensates in a macroscopic double-well potential.

-This new experimental system makes it possible for the first time to directly observe the density distribution of the tunneling particles in situ.
-Furthermore we measure the evolution of the relative quantum mechanical phase between both condensates by means of interference [5].
-In contrast to all hitherto realized Josephson junctions in superconductors and superfluids, in our experiment the interaction between the tunneling particles plays a crucial role.
+In contrast to all hitherto realized Josephson junctions in superconductors and superfluids, in this new system the interaction between the tunneling particles plays a crucial role.
 This nonlinearity gives rise to new dynamical regimes.
-Anharmonic Josephson oscillations are predicted [6, 7, 8], if the initial population imbalance of the two wells is below a critical value.
-The dynamics changes drastically for initial population differences above the threshold of macroscopic quantum self-trapping [9, 10, 11] where large amplitude Josephson oscillations are inhibited.
+Anharmonic Josephson oscillations are predicted [5-7] if the initial population imbalance of the two wells is below a critical value.
+The dynamics changes drastically for initial population differences above the threshold of macroscopic quantum self-trapping [8-10] where large amplitude Josephson oscillations are inhibited.
+The two different dynamical regimes have been experimentally investigated in the context of Josephson junction arrays [11-13].
+However, the small periodicity of the optical lattice does not allow to resolve individual wells and thus the dynamics between neighboring sites.
+Our experimental implementation of a single weak link makes it possible for the first time to directly observe the density distribution of the tunneling particles in situ.
+Furthermore we measure the evolution of the relative quantum mechanical phase between both condensates by means of interference [14].

 The experimentally observed time evolution of the atomic density distribution in a symmetric bosonic Josephson junction is shown in Fig. 1 for two different initial population imbalances (depicted in the top graphs).
 In Fig. 1(a) the initial population difference between the two wells is chosen to be well below the self-trapping threshold.
-Clearly nonlinear Josephson oscillations are observed i.e. the atoms tunnel back and forth over time.
-The period of the observed oscillation is 40(2)ms which is much shorter than the tunneling period of approxi-
+Clearly nonlinear Josephson oscillations are observed; i.e., the atoms tunnel right and left over time.
+The period of the observed oscillation is 40(2) ms which is much shorter than the tunneling period of approximately